bpcmusic/synergy/cartridge.md

 ![Schematic](scad/cart_schematic.png)

-I'll post the Eagle Files and Gerbers here once it is tested and working.
+I'll post the Eagle Files, Gerbers and BOM once it is tested and working.
+(They will also be covered by the cc-by-sa-3 license; see the bottom of the page.)

 Finally, there is a link to the EEPROM data sheet in the Additional Resources section below.